Columbia, Maryland Named the Best Small City in America by Money Magazine

-Columbia is a census-designated place in Howard County, Maryland, United States, and is one of the principal cities of the Baltimore metropolitan area.
+Columbia is one of the principal cities of the Baltimore/Washington Metropolitan Area.
 It is a planned community consisting of 10 self-contained villages.
 It began with the idea that a city could enhance its residents’ quality of life.
-Columbia has consistently ranked in the top ten of CNN Money’s Best Places to Live in the United States.

 The village concept aimed to provide Columbia a small-town feel (like Easton, Maryland, where James Rouse grew up).
 Each village comprises several neighborhoods.
 The village center may contain middle and high schools.
 All villages have a shopping center, recreational facilities, a community center, a system of bike/walking paths, and homes.
 Four of the villages have interfaith centers, common worship facilities which are owned and jointly operated by a variety of religious congregations working together.
 Most of Columbia’s neighborhoods contain single-family homes, townhomes, condominiums and apartments, though some are more exclusive than others.